Hilly Flitcraft

 Following the 1942 season, Flitcraft voluntarily retired from baseball in order to tend to the family dairy farm during World War II.
+He, however, took himself off the retirement list in 1945 and took part in training among farm team members due to the war travel restrictions.
+While playing for Wilmington, the 1945 season was his best as a pro baller as he was selected in the all-star team.

 Flitcraft was born in Woodstown, New Jersey, and died in Boulder, Colorado.

 Hildreth Milton Flitcraft is referenced in Allen Woods' 2017 Formulas of the Moral Law as a seemingly random or stand-in name.
 The reference is found in footnote 7, and is used within the context of a maxim: “Make a false promise on a Tuesday to a person named Hildreth Milton Flitcraft”.